Reactor Physics 1 and Applications of Nuclear Technology

 Learning and Teaching Methods

-The learning outcomes of the module will be acheived via frontal lecure, written and verbal lecturing and powerpoint presetations.
-The lecture will be complemented by a weekly exercise class, where students will solve problems in groupwork (~6-8 students) in conjunction with a tutor (PhD / scientific assistant) from the faculty.
+The learning outcomes of the module will be achieved via frontal lecure, written and verbal lecturing and powerpoint presentations.
+With cross references between different topics the universal concepts in physics are shown.
+The lecture will be complemented by a weekly exercise class, where students will solve problems in groupwork (~6-8 students) under the supervision of a tutor (PhD / scientific assistant) from the faculty.
+Records of the lecture as well as of the exercises will be made available to the students on Moodle.
+In addition, a visit of a commercial nuclear power plant is planned.

 The Module consists of one lecture (2SWS) and an accompanying exercise (2SWS).
-The contents of the lectures will be delivered via board work and power point presentation.
-In addition, the students will be supported via an accompanying lecture script.
-The students complement the script and board work by exploring additional literature and original scientific papers.
-The exercise class will consist of group work (6-8 students) where the students solve problems under the guidance of a tutor; exercises will be set one week before each class.
+The contents of the lectures will be delivered via board work and presentation by the beamer.
+The exercise class will consist of group work (6-14 students) where the students solve problems under the guidance of a tutor; exercises will be made available one week before each class.

 Standard literature in reactor physics, e.g.: